Lima: Etymology

 According to early Spanish articles, the Lima area was once called Itchyma, after its original inhabitants.
-However, even before the Inca occupation of the area in the 15th century, a famous oracle in the Rímac valley had come to be known by visitors as Limaq (Limaq, pronounced [ˈli.mɑq], which means "talker" or "speaker" in the coastal Quechua that was the area's primary language before the Spanish arrival).
+However, even before the Inca occupation of the area in the 15th century, a famous oracle in the Rímac Valley had come to be known by visitors as Limaq (Limaq, pronounced [ˈli.mɑq], which means "talker" or "speaker" in the coastal Quechua that was the area's primary language before the Spanish arrival).
 This oracle was eventually destroyed by the Spanish and replaced with a church, but the name persisted: the chronicles show "Límac" replacing "Ychma" as the common name for the area.

 Modern scholars speculate that the word "Lima" originated as the Spanish pronunciation of the native name Limaq.
-Linguistic evidence seems to support this theory, as spoken Spanish consistently rejects stop consonants in word-final position.
+Linguistic evidence seems to support this theory, as spoken Spanish consistently rejects stop consonants at the ends of words.